ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If this is not the case, then the claim specifies the same information conveyed by the "rev_audience" parameter of the Access Token Request, if included therein, or the default identifier of DEV1 otherwise.

-  When CWTs are used as access tokens, this information MUST be transported in the "rev_aud" claim defined in {{iana-token-cwt-claims}}.
+  When CWTs are used as access tokens, this information MUST be transported in the "rev_aud" claim registered in {{iana-token-cwt-claims}}.

 * The access token MUST contain a claim specifying the access rights that AS has granted to DEV2 for accessing protecting resources at DEV1.